-5.14.6 Administrative/Professional Employee Reappointment
+5.8.7 Administrative/Professional Employee Staff Reappointment (Revised xxx 2022)

-Full-time reappointment will be made based on performance evaluations and the recommendation of the supervisor and the administrator to the President of the College and Director of Human Resources.
+Full-time professional staff reappointment will be made based on performance evaluations and the recommendation of the supervisor and the administrator to the President of the College and Director of Human Resources.
 Acceptance of contract renewal shall be made by the Board of Trustees upon the recommendation of the President of the College.

-5.14.7 Administrative/Professional Employee Non-Reappointment
+5.8.8 Administrator/Professional Employee Staff Non-Reappointment